neondatabase/website/content/docs/manage/orgs-api.md

      --header 'authorization: Bearer $ORG_API_KEY'
 ```

-See more details about using this endpoint on the [Manage billing with consumption limits](/docs/guides/partner-consumption-limits#retrieving-metrics-for-all-projects) page in our Partner Guide.
+See more details about using this endpoint on the [Querying consumption metrics](/docs/guides/partner-consumption-metrics#get-metrics-for-a-single-specified-project) page in our Partner Guide.

 ## List all organizations you belong to